-Q: Where to get Ver 2.0 certificates?
-A: Please read Certificates Decsription

-Q: What fields are contained in the transaction structure of Ver 2.0?
+- Q: Where to get Ver 2.0 certificates?
+A: Please read Certificates Decsription - Q: What fields are contained in the transaction structure of Ver 2.0?
 A: Please read here Q: What are the system configuration, group configuration, and node configuration?
 A: System configuration refers to some configuration items that affect the ledger function and require the consensus of the ledger node in the node configuration.
 Group configuration refers to the configuration of the group which the node belongs to.
 Each group of nodes has an independent configuration.
-Node configuration refers to all configurable items.

-Q: Can the group configuration be changed?
-A: Whether the configuration item could be changed can be measured by:

-- The node that is first time to launch and has generated a genesis block can not be modified.
+Node configuration refers to all configurable items. - Q: Can the group configuration be changed?
+A: Whether the configuration item could be changed can be measured by: - The node that is first time to launch and has generated a genesis block can not be modified.
 This type of configuration is placed in the group.x.genesis file, where x is the group number, and it is unique in the entire chain. - To implement consistence in ledger by sending the transaction modification configuration item. - After the configuration file is modified, the node can be restarted to takes effect.
 This type of configuration is placed in the group.x.ini file.
 After the group configuration is changed, the restart can be changed locally, the changeable item becomes the local configuration.
-The group.\.ini file under nodeX/conf is changed and restarted to takes effect.
-The involved configuration items are [tx\pool].limit (transaction pool capacity) and [consensus].ttl (node forwarding number).

-Q: Which configurations can the group configuration user change?
-A: The group can be modified and configured into consensus changeable configuration and manual changeable configuration.

-- consensus changeable configuration: all nodes in the group are the same, and takes effect after consensus. [consensus].max\trans\num,[consensus].node.X,[tx].gas\limit. - manual changeable configuration: it is in the group.x.ini file and restarted to take effect after modification.
+The group..ini file under nodeX/conf is changed and restarted to takes effect.
+The involved configuration items are [tx_pool].limit (transaction pool capacity) and [consensus].ttl (node forwarding number). - Q: Which configurations can the group configuration user change?
+A: The group can be modified and configured into consensus changeable configuration and manual changeable configuration. - consensus changeable configuration: all nodes in the group are the same, and takes effect after consensus. [consensus].max_trans_num,[consensus].node.X,[tx].gas_limit. - manual changeable configuration: it is in the group.x.ini file and restarted to take effect after modification.
 It only affects node.
-The configuration item has [tx\pool].limit.

-Q: How to change and inquire the consensus changeable configuration?
+The configuration item has [tx_pool].limit. - Q: How to change and inquire the consensus changeable configuration?
 A: Consensus changeable configuration can be changed through console.
 It can be inquired through console and RPC interface.
-For detail, please [refer to here] (./design/rpc.md).

-- [consensus].max\trans\num,[tx].gas\limit is changed by using the interface setSystemConfigByKey, and the corresponding configuration items are tx\count\limit, tx\gas\limit.
+For detail, please [refer to here] (./design/rpc.md). - [consensus].max_trans_num,[tx].gas_limit is changed by using the interface setSystemConfigByKey, and the corresponding configuration items are tx_count_limit, tx_gas_limit.
 See setSystemConfigByKey -h for details. - [consensus].node.X's change refers to node management.
 The console interface refer to addSealer, addObserver, removeNode.
 For detail, please refer to Node Management.

-320 Chapter 13.
-FAQ

 - Q: What is the difference between Observer node and Sealer node in group?
 A: Observer node can synchronize the group data, but cannot participate in consensus.
 Consensus nodes have the Observer permission and participate in consensus. - Q: How to incorporate contract into CNS management?
 A: When contract is deployed, to call the CNS contract interface, and to compile the information of contract name, version, and address information into the CNS list. - Q: How to query the contract CNS list?
-A: To query CNS list through the command of web3sdk console, and the query command is queried according to the contract name.
+A: To query CNS list through the command of web3sdk console, and the query command is queried according to the contract name. - Q: Why can't local SDK connect to FISCO BCOS nodes on cloud servers?
+A: - 1.
+Check the node configuration on the cloud server to see if Channel is listening for IP over the extranet, rather than 127.0.0.1.
+Port Description Refer here - 2.
+Check the console provided by the cloud manufacturer of the cloud server, check whether the security group is configured, and open the channel port used by FISCO BCOS nodes in the security group. - 3.
+Check that the generated certificate is correct, refer to here

-13.4 Web3SDK
+11.4 Web3SDK